zanami/openscholar/sites/all/modules/contrib/purl/README.txt

 - A method is the means by which a provider is activated and modifies a request.
-The parts of the request, like user agent, prefix, query string, etc. are all exapmles of methods.
+The parts of the request, like user agent, prefix, query string, etc. are all examples of methods.

 - A modifier is an id/value pair designated by a provider to trigger a response if found in the provider's method.
 Often modifiers map string aliases to an